The Muppet Christmas Carol poster

 Midpoint

-The Ghost of Christmas Present reveals that Tiny Tim will die if the future remains unchanged, raising the stakes and showing Scrooge the consequences of his indifference.
+The Ghost of Christmas Present reveals the Cratchit family's meager but loving celebration, then delivers the devastating news: Tiny Tim will die if the future remains unchanged.
+Scrooge's stakes become life and death.

 10